corneliana/all-in-one/Internet/3 - Cloud Computing/Understanding AWS/4 - Data Storage.md

 ## Storage Extras
 ### Snowball Edge Storage Optimized device jobs
-- AWS Snowball Edge is a **physical data transfer device** designed for **large-scale data migrations**.
+- AWS Snowball Edge is a **physical data transfer device** designed for **large-scale data migrations** without consuming excessive network bandwidth.
 It allows for the **offline transfer** of large amounts of data from on-premises locations to AWS.